NYULibraries/sdr-documentation/accessioning-workflow.md

 end
 ```
-At this time, **SDRFriend** does not have a native split function, but this may be developed.
-For now, this script will work for NYU's naming convention.

-Once these folders and files are created, you're ready to move on to step 10, committing these records to the OpenGeoMetadata repository (below).
+At this time, **SdrFriend** does not have a native split function, but this may be developed.
+For now, this script will work to produce individual JSON files that adhere to NYU's naming convention for OpenGeoMetadata.
+Once these folders and files are created, you're ready to move on to step 10, committing these finalized records to the OpenGeoMetadata repository (see below).

-## 8. Create SQL versions of datasets and upload to PostGIS
+## 8a.
+Create SQL versions of datasets and upload to PostGIS

 *Note: This step is only relevant for vector files.
-If you are accessioning raster images, such as GeoTIFFs, skip to step 8.*
+If you are accessioning raster images, such as GeoTIFFs, skip to step 8b.*

 To enable previews and downloads via GeoServer's WMS / WFS services, we have to create a SQL version of our Shapefiles (in the projection EPSG:4326), and add them to the PostGIS database which stores EPSG:4326"preview" versions of every vector layer in our collection.

-Earlier, while assembling bitstream packages for upload to the FDA, the procedure was to simply package up an original geospatial layer.
-Now, however, we'll have to make some modifications to it, namely:
+Earlier, while assembling bitstream packages for upload to the FDA, the procedure was to simply package up the original geospatial data layer as we downloaded it or received it.
+Now, however, in order to connect to GeoServer we'll have to make some modifications to it, namely:

-- Reproject the layer to the standardized CRS of `EPSG:4326` (if it isn't already in that CRS)
+- Reproject the layer to the standardized Coordinate Reference System (CRS) of `EPSG:4326` (if it isn't already in that CRS)
 - Rename the file to represent the Handle associated with it
-  -Earlier we were just naming the containing folder using the Handle convention, and letting the Shapefile keep its original name; now we have to make sure the layer uses the Handle as its name, so that the resulting table on PostGIS is predictably named
+  -Earlier we were just naming the containing folder using the Handle convention, and letting the Shapefile keep its original name; now we have to make sure the layer and all the data files that comprise it uses the Handle as its name, so that the resulting table on PostGIS is predictably named
 - Create a SQL version of the Shapefile
-  -- This involves converting a Shapefile into a SQL script that creates a new table (with name in the pattern `nyu_XXXX_XXXXX`)
+  -This involves converting a Shapefile into a SQL script that creates a new table (with name in the pattern `nyu_XXXX_XXXXX`)
 - Connect to the PostGIS database on AWS and insert the new layer using its SQL script

-There is only a single PostGIS database, and it is connected to by both the Public and Restricted GeoServer VMs -- the distinction between "public" and "restricted" is not represented anywhere at the PostGIS level; this is fine, because our PostGIS database is not for consumption by any user other than GeoServer.
+There is only a single PostGIS database, and it is connected to by both the Public and Restricted GeoServer Virtual Machines (VMs).
+Note that the distinction between "public" and "restricted" is not represented anywhere at the PostGIS level; this is fine, because our PostGIS database is not for consumption by any user other than GeoServer.

 See Additional Section `b` below for details on how to perform the conversions and update described above, using a script or some command-line tools.

+Steps for

-## b.
+## 8b.
 Upload raster images to GeoServer

 Each GeoServer host (Public and Restricted) has access to a single EFS (Amazon NFS) share that is mounted on both hosts at `/efs`.